""

 • Do you work in healthcare, social work or education and want to learn more about health promotion and preventative interventions?

-• Do you want to prepare for research-based graduate studies in a field of health or social sciences?
+• Do you want to prepare for research-based graduate studies in the field of health or social sciences?

 Programme structure